keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

       * **deploy**: The new artifact gets deployed to staging using a blue/green deployment strategy.
       * **test_evaluate**: Runs a performance test in staging.
 This pipline should return **unstable** because the quality gate is not passed.
 This automatically re-routes traffic to the previous colored blue or green version in staging.

-  Outcome of the step: This slow version v2 is **not** promoted to the production namespace because of the active quality gate in place.
+  Outcome: This slow version v2 is **not** promoted to the production namespace because of the active quality gate in place.

-## Step 5.
-Create carts v3 without slowdown
+## Create carts v3 without slowdown
-In this step, you will change the version number of the carts service to see the effect of traffic routing between two different artifact versions.
+Next, you will change the version number of the carts service to see the effect of traffic routing between two different artifact versions.

 1. In the directory of your `carts` repository:
     * open the file `version` and change `0.6.1` to `0.6.2`.